Counties 3 Gloucestershire

 Counties 3 Gloucestershire (formerly Gloucester 1) is an English rugby union league which sits at the ninth level of league rugby union in England for teams based primarily in the county of Gloucestershire but also on occasion teams from Bristol.
 Promoted clubs move into Counties 2 Gloucestershire North or Counties 2 Gloucestershire South depending on location.
 Relegated clubs drop into either Counties 4 Gloucestershire.

+Teams 2026-27

+North

+Departing were Hucclecote promoted to Counties 2 Gloucestershire while Spartans (Gloucester), Drybrook II and Old Cryptians were relegated to Counties 4 Gloucestershire (North).